-Located in the favoured south west corner of Emsworth south of the A259 in a sought after residential area, Maisemore Gardens is within easy reach of the foreshore set on the upper reaches of Chichester Harbour with coastal walks to Langstone in the west and Thorney Island and Chidham in the east popular with both birdwatchers and ramblers.
-The bustling centre of Emsworth nearby has local shopping, pubs and restaurants and two sailing clubs.
+Located in the favoured south west corner of Emsworth south of the A259 in a sought after residential area, 67 Maisemore Gardens is within easy reach of the foreshore set on the upper reaches of Chichester Harbour with coastal walks to Langstone in the west and Thorney Island and Chidham in the east popular with both birdwatchers and ramblers.
+The bustling centre of Emsworth nearby has local shopping, pubs and restaurants including 36 on the Quay and two sailing clubs.
 The historic Cathedral City of Chichester lies approximately eight miles to the east with its Festival Theatre and racing at Goodwood, whilst Portsmouth to the west is a renowned maritime centre with the Mary Rose, Warrior and HMS Victory.
 Emsworth station is part of the Southampton/Brighton line with, via Havant, access to London Waterloo and there are good road links east and west via the A27 and north via the A3(M) to London.

 Many people move to Emsworth to enjoy the best of town, country and coastal life.
 It was once a fishing village that was known for boatbuilding, rope making and oyster farming.
 Many of these traditions are long gone, but Emsworth has retained much of its old-fashioned charm.The many artists who live and work here throw open their studio doors to show their work at the annual Emsworth Art Trail while the Emsworth Horticultural Society holds an annual fair over the August Bank Holiday, which includes demonstrations of ancient crafts such as glass blowing, wood turning, falconry and beekeeping.